- For Pro and Enterprise plans only

 Click Save and proceed to step 2 (deploy computation).

-Configure the aggregation by reading the following configuration this way: "count the number of times the person performed the event: Attended a Trade show, or Attended a Road show or Attended a Local meetup".
+The example configuration below means: "count the number of times the person performed the event: [Attended a Trade show OR Attended a Road show OR Attended a Local meetup].

 - Give a name to the aggregation.

 - Click Save